-Although the exact forms might vary, Todd Huettner, owner of Huettner Capital, a residential and commercial real estate lender, says a lender can get a good sense of your approval odds by checking out your recent pay stubs, bank statements, W-2 forms and tax returns.
+Although the exact forms might vary, Todd Huettner, owner of Huettner Capital, a residential and commercial real estate lender, says a lender can get a good sense of your likelihood of being approved by checking out your recent pay stubs, bank statements, W-2 forms and tax returns.

 Huettner says that with these documents, he’s able to make a good assessment of the borrower.
 “These documents allow me to tell (borrowers) what they can and cannot do with a very high level of certainty,” he says.

-Depending on your unique situation, here are seven documents you might need when applying for a home loan.
+Depending on your unique financial situation, here are seven mortgage documents you might need when applying for a home loan.

 1. Tax returns